monero-project/monero/README.md

 #### On the Raspberry Pi

-Tested on a Raspberry Pi Zero with a clean install of minimal Debian Stretch (2017-09-07 or later) from https://www.raspberrypi.org/downloads/raspbian/
+Tested on a Raspberry Pi Zero with a clean install of minimal Raspbian Stretch (2017-09-07 or later) from https://www.raspberrypi.org/downloads/raspbian/.
+If you are using Raspian Jessie, [please see note in the following section](#note-for-raspbian-jessie-users).

 * `apt-get update && apt-get upgrade` to install all of the latest software